-So yeah, you can practically drive to Machu Picchu whether you are overlanding or decide to rent a vehicle — you can park within a three to four hour walk from the ruins.
+So yeah, you can go to Machu Picchu by car whether you are overlanding all of Latin America like us or just decide to rent a vehicle — you can park within a three to four-hour walk from the ruins.

-For more details about arriving to Machu Picchu, see my article on how to visit Machu Picchu on a budget, the only difference is you’d be driving yourself.
+For more details about going to Machu Picchu by car, see my article on how to visit Machu Picchu on a budget, the only difference is you’d be driving yourself.